tappytaps/multiplatform-localize/README.md

 ## Sheet columns

 - First row of each sheet should define column names.
 - Column names should be same across all sheets.
--   `idColumnName` => Unique string identifier.
+- `id` => Unique string identifier.
--   `keysColumnName` => String key.
+- `key` => String key.
 Must be unique, otherwise the strings generator will end with error.
--   `valuesColumnName` => String value.
-Doesn't has to be unique, but the strings generator will warn your if there are any duplicates.
+- `allowDuplicates` => If the column contains **TRUE**, the strings generator will not show warnings for duplicate in `valuesColumnName` column for given string.
--   `appSpecificValuesColumnName` => App specific string value.
-Required only if you want to split your strings in OneSky.
+- `description` => Description for string value, if needed.
--   `allowDuplicatesColumnName` => If the column contains **TRUE**, the strings generator will not show warnings for duplicate in `valuesColumnName` column for given string.
+- `isHtml` => If the column contains **TRUE**, the strings generator will handle a string value in special way (Android).
--   `descriptionColumnName` => Description for string value, if needed.
+- `isFinal` => If the column contains **TRUE**, the strings generator will upload the string to OneSky.
--   `isHtmlColumnName` => If the column contains **TRUE**, the strings generator will handle a string value in special way (Android).
+- `aiTranslationDescription` => Description of the string for AI translations.